 have no “earlier” and “later” concerning the time [of their arising] and they are not a “good thing” [i.e. the dharmakāya] and a “bad thing” [i.e. the mind with its thoughts].
 They are, therefore, “arisen together”

-or simultaneously.
-When, in the mahāmudrā instructions of the “yoga (Tib. sbyor) of the simultaneous arising,” the disciple is introduced to the nature of the mind right from the beginning, the topic or contents of this introduction is that mind (sems nyid), thoughts (rnam rtog), appearances (snang ba), and the dharmakāya exist “simultaneously,” i.e. they are “arisen together.”
+or simultaneously, that is, innate.
+When, in the mahāmudrā instructions of the “yoga (Tib. sbyor) of the innate,” the disciple is introduced to the nature of the mind right from the beginning, the topic or contents of this introduction is that, chiefly, the dharmakāya is innate to the mind, i.e. they are “arisen together.”
 In particular, as Gampopa said to the first Karmapa:♦ 2

 In other words, any outer appearance is in truth a thought arising in the mind, where the mind is actually the dharmakāya and the thought dharmakāya’s radiance.
 This nature of reality, which is introduced to the disciple, is after that used as a means of practice on the path.
 Another way to express this are these words of Phagmodrupa:♦ 3